sahiljani/personal-finance-app-rewritten/README.md

     *   `receipt_url` (text, nullable)

 **Row Level Security (RLS):**
-The initial migration enables RLS on both tables but does not define policies by default (unless you uncomment the example policies).
-This means **no data can be accessed** until you define appropriate policies.

-*   **For initial testing without authentication:** You can create simple `SELECT` policies allowing all access in the Supabase dashboard under Authentication > Policies.
-Example:
-    ```sql
-    -- In Supabase SQL Editor
-    CREATE POLICY "Allow public read access on categories" ON public.categories FOR SELECT USING (true);
-    CREATE POLICY "Allow public read access on expenses" ON public.expenses FOR SELECT USING (true);
-    -- You'll also need INSERT/UPDATE/DELETE policies for full functionality
-    CREATE POLICY "Allow public insert access" ON public.expenses FOR INSERT WITH CHECK (true);
-    CREATE POLICY "Allow public update access" ON public.expenses FOR UPDATE USING (true);
-    CREATE POLICY "Allow public delete access" ON public.expenses FOR DELETE USING (true);
-    -- (Similar policies for categories if needed)
-    ```
+The initial migration enables RLS on both tables and includes example policies for public access (suitable for initial testing).
+These allow anyone to read, insert, update, and delete data.

-*   **With Authentication:** Define policies based on `auth.uid()` to restrict access to the logged-in user.
-See comments in the migration file for examples.
+*   **For Production with Authentication:** You **MUST** replace the public policies with stricter ones based on `auth.uid()` to restrict access to logged-in users and their own data.
+See the commented-out examples in the migration file (`supabase/migrations/0000_init_schema.sql`) for guidance.
+Remove the public `INSERT`, `UPDATE`, `DELETE` policies if anonymous users should not modify data.

 ## Genkit (Optional AI Features)